compudemy/s3lab/README.md

 ![image)](https://user-images.githubusercontent.com/103466963/171029469-faae612e-1f42-46c7-b792-733acb9237a7.png)

-# Step-2: Create an Object
+# Step-2: Upload an Object
-Now we will create objects in our S3 bucket.
+Now we will upload objects in our S3 bucket.
 Note that objects are fundamental entities stored in Amazon s3.
 Here we will click on Upload.

 ![image](https://user-images.githubusercontent.com/103466963/171030457-212f1c61-f98e-4031-bc24-190c885b30b3.png)